There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 10. They take more than they give in relationships.

 Relationships with self-obsessed people can feel imbalanced.
 They expect constant attention, support, and validation, but rarely reciprocate.
 They take your help for granted, never offer to lend a hand in return, or simply not be there for you when you need them most.
-This one-sidedness can leave you feeling drained and unappreciated.
+Such one-sidedness can leave you feeling drained and unappreciated.

 11. They’re always trying to one-up you.